operating-function/pallas/doc/COG.md

 -   `[%byte 8]` is the argument-list that is passed to the `%rand` device.

+If the current plunder VM does not have a piece of hardware given the passed in name, no attempt to handle the request will be made.

+That's why we need `%what` to synchronize what the cog thinks are the callable pieces of hardware.
+A cog doesn't detect when the plunder interpreter has been restarted or replaced with a different one and must know about what current capabilities are provided by CALL.
+At first, a cog issues a `[%what %[]]` request, receives a `%[%rand %http]` response and then holds open a `[%what %[%rand %http]]` request which will only change if the interpreter does.

 `%eval` asks for plunder code to be evaluated asynchronously.
 The result is that we can take advantage of parallelism, and that the main loop is